elastic/opentelemetry/docs/kubernetes/operator/instrumenting-java.md

 4. Verify the [auto-instrumentation resources](./instrumenting-applications.md#how-auto-instrumentation-works) are injected in the Pod:

-  Run a `kubectl describe` of one of your application pods and check:
+  Run a `kubectl describe` of one of your application Pods and check:

   - There should be an init container named `opentelemetry-auto-instrumentation-java` in the Pod: